 Giedt, J. —Ph.D.
 (University of California, Berkeley); particle phenomenology, lattice field theory, string theory, high energy mathematical and computational physics.

-Lewis, K.—Ph.D.
-(University of Michigan); self-assembly of organic materials; transport of hybrid electronics; single electron devices.
+Lewis, K.M.—Ph.D.
+(University of Michigan); self-assembly of organic materials; transport in hybrid electronics; single electron devices.

 Washington, M.A.—Ph.D.
 (New York University); photonics.

 Xu, J.—Ph.D.
 (Institute of Physics, China); ultrafast optics, terahertz science and technology.

 Lee, S.—Ph.D.
 (University of Michigan); condensed matter.

 Dai, J. -Ph.D.
 (Tianjin University, Tianjin): terahertz optoelectronics; time-resolved ultrafast spectroscopy; ultrafast lasers and phenomena; tear-field optics.

 Detchprohm, T.—Ph.D.
 (Nagoya University); III-V nitride semiconductor epitaxy and technology.

 Han, P. —Ph.D.(Rensselaer Polytechnic Institute); terahertz science and technology, ultrafast optics, nano photonics, nonlinear optics.